What Are the Differences Between an Associate, Bachelor's and Master's Degree?

 Trevecca's Healthcare Administration Master's Degrees

 Trevecca offers 12 master’s degrees, including healthcare administration, education, business administration, religion and counseling.
-The Master of Science in Health Care Administration, Master of Arts in Organizational Leadership and Master of Business Administration with a focus in Health Care Administration are the ideal choices if you're looking at a career in the healthcare industry.
+The Master of Healthcare Administration, Master of Arts in Organizational Leadership and Master of Business Administration with a focus in Healthcare Administration are the ideal choices if you're looking at a career in the healthcare industry.

 Already Working in Healthcare Administration?

-Trevecca's Master of Science in Health Care Administration Is for You
+Trevecca's Master of Healthcare Administration Is for You

-The master’s in Health Care Administration provides you with all of the skills and qualifications you need to further your career while focusing on the role of innovation in healthcare leadership.
+The Master’s of Healthcare Administration provides you with all of the skills and qualifications you need to further your career while focusing on the role of innovation in healthcare leadership.

 Learn more about this program, what courses you'd take, the program's cost and length, and applying.